Mike-Resheph/MifareCatcher/README.md

-*** Writing a dump to a new card nfc-mfclassic w B <file in dumps/> <file in dumps/>
+*** Writing a dump to a new card

-Read the man or info page to see how it actually works.
+You should read the MAN or INFO page for each tool before you use them. nfc-mfclassic w B <file in dumps/> <file in dumps/>

 *** Verification and other useful commands nfc-list will show if your RFID readier is working.